ugr-sail/sinergym/docs/source/pages/wrappers.rst

 .. note:: For examples about how to use these wrappers, visit :ref:`Wrappers example`.

-.. warning:: The **order of wrappers** if you are going to use several at the same time is really important.
+.. important:: The **order of wrappers** if you are going to use several at the same time is really important.
              The correct order is the same than the list shown above or subsets of that order.

-.. warning:: If you add new observation variables to the environment than the default ones, you have
-             to update the **value range dictionary** in `sinergym/sinergym/utils/constants.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/constants.py>`__ so that normalization can be applied correctly.
-Otherwise, the variable normalization will be skipped.